dotnet/insertions-client/docs/README.md

 #### Log Format
 Each log line details:
 1. The time stamp when the message was logged
-1. the id of the thread where the message was logged
+1. The id of the thread where the message was logged
-1. the message string
+1. The message string

 #### Sample Log Lines
 <pre>